 The Ford ® Super Duty ® 6.4L truck is one of the easiest trucks to convert to Cummins ® power.
 No modifications to the firewall, core support or floor pan are necessary.
 The stock radiator, intercooler and fan shroud can all be used as is with the Cummins engine.
-It is necessary to lift at least the front of the cab and fenders off the frame about six inches (the back of the cab can remain on the frame) to allow the 6.4 to be removed.

 When you buy Diesel Conversion Specialists’ parts we include year specific installation instructions.
 This includes wiring instructions for customers using the 12 valve 6BT or the ‘98.5-‘02 24 valve Cummins engines, or if you would prefer, you can opt to have us do the bulk of the wiring work for you by sending in your 6.4 engine harness to be modified, as we do with the ‘03 and newer Cummins engines.

 *You must reatain the 3 sensors located in the exhaust system*